 In addition, they have been published in Industrial Property Digital Library (IPDL) since March 2001.

-Moreover, an English version for a partial theme of F-term manual was produced in March 2005, and to be sent for USPTO and EPO September 2005, to be reported in IPDL from September 2005.
+An English version for 80 themes of the F-term manual was produced in March 2005 and sent to the USPTO and EPO in September 2005.
+They have also been posted in the IPDL since September 2005.

 d) Sending Official Gazette on DVD-ROM to overseas

 The JPO mutually exchanges official gazettes, etc. with 102 organizations (including international organizations) in 83 nations, out of which it sends the DVD-ROM Patent Gazette to 33 organizations.
 The JPO also sends the DVD-ROM of the publication of unexamined applications to 29 organizations.

 Those gazettes sent to the above countries and organizations include PAJ (Patent Abstracts of Japan), which has become a project of NCIPI since October 2004.

 On-line (for exchange with EPO and KIPO), CD-R (to be sent to WIPO)

 Medium allowed for filing applications